 Mr. Casale has lectured on transportation and critical infrastructure security at the Federal Transportation Administration, National Transit Institute and various Joint Terrorist Task Forces.

-Mr. Casale was awarded a Certificate of Merit from the New York State Office of Court Administration; medals for Exemplary Service, Commendation, Merit and Excellent Duty with the NYPD; the New York City Police Foundation, Award of Excellence, The City of New York Patrolmen’s Benevolent Association, “Cop of the Month; the Commissioner’s Exemplary Service Award, by the Hon.
-Lee Brown; Governor’s Award, New York State Executive Chamber, by the Hon.
-Mario Cumno; “Outstanding Investigation,” New York Retired Detectives Association Award; “Excellent Investigation,” New York Police Department, Chief of Detectives; the Governor’s Award, New York State Executive Chamber, Office of Public Security, by the Hon.
+Mr. Casale was awarded a Certificate of Merit from the New York State Office of Court Administration; medals for Exemplary Service, Commendation, Merit and Excellent Duty with the NYPD; the New York City Police Foundation, Award of Excellence, The City of New York Patrolmen’s Benevolent Association, “Cop of the Month;" the Commissioner’s Exemplary Service Award, by the Hon.
+Lee Brown; Governor’s Award, New York State Executive Chamber by the Hon.
+Mario Cumno; “Outstanding Investigation,” New York Retired Detectives Association Award; “Excellent Investigation,” New York Police Department, Chief of Detectives; the Governor’s Award, New York State Executive Chamber by the Hon.
 George Pataki.

-Today, Nick is licensed private detective and principal officer of Casale Associates, LLC, guest columnist for the New York Daily News, ABC News an "on-air contributor" for security and a regular on Law&Crime Network.
-Nick also appears on "A Crime To Remember" series on the Discovery Channel.
+Today, Nick is the principal officer of Casale Associates, LLC, guest columnist for the New York Daily News, ABC News an "on-air contributor" for security and a regular on Law&Crime Network.
+Nick also appears Inside Edition and "A Crime To Remember" series on the Discovery Channel.

 Alan E. Sash

 Mr. Sash is an attorney investigator handling Title IX and sexual abuse investigations.

 Mr. Sash is a graduate of the State University of New York at Binghamton and Hofstra University School of Law.